 First, you’ll pull the climate control trim panel straight out to release two metal retaining clips, disconnect the wiring harness, and remove.
 You’ll need to remove one Phillips screw located at lower right corner of receiver trim panel, then pry the panel out from bottom and pull it away from windshield to remove.
 From there, you’ll remove the four Phillips screws securing the radio, pull it out, disconnect everything, and remove it.
 Hang onto those four screws, by the way.
 You’ll need them to secure your new mounting bracket to the dash.

 The factory stereo cavity measures 8-1/4" deep x 6-11/32" high x 7-13/16" wide, so you have plenty of room for a new receiver.
 The Altima’s football-shaped dash cavity might seem like a fit challenge, but dash kits are available for both 2" DIN or 4" double-DIN receivers.
 The kits fit your receiver and the dash opening perfectly, so the installation will look great.
-The kit is available at a deep discount with most Crutchfield stereo orders, along with a wiring harness.
+The kit is available at a deep discount with all Crutchfield stereo orders, along with a wiring harness.
 Our famous Crutchfield MasterSheet™ is included for free.

 From here, simply follow the instructions to install your new receiver, test it out, then work backwards to put everything back together.